Staff

 Professor of Human Rights

 Professor Soltis graduated summa cum laude in 2006 with a bachelor's degree from the University of Georgia, where she was awarded the Foundation Fellowship.
 Emiko received her Ph.D. from Emory University and wrote her dissertation on the global human rights strategies and local music practices in the mobilization of the Coalition of Immokalee Workers, an interracial farmworker organization in South Florida.
-Her research and teaching interests include social movement theory, U.S. immigration history, transnational activism, Freirian popular education, and music and social movements.
+Her research and teaching interests include social movement theory, U.S. immigration history, transnational activism, and the human right to education.
 Having served as a longtime student activist, Emiko is committed to mentoring undocumented youth and providing them with the knowledge and skills they need to be effective leaders in their own freedom struggle.

 Executive Director, Freedom University